As an Amazon Associate All Garage Floors earns from qualifying purchases.

 The main advantage of epoxy for a clear top coat is cost.
 Epoxy is the least expensive option in most cases and as long as it’s not solvent based, it will be low in VOC’s as well.

 Epoxy can also provide for a thicker single coating of up to 10 mils depending on the solids content.
-If you have a heavy application of color flakes, this can reduce the number of coats to properly cover them down to as few as a single coat.
+If you have a full coverage application of color flakes, this can reduce the number of coats to properly cover the flakes down to as little as one single coat.

 - Lower cost